bloxstraplabs/bloxstrap/README.md

 * Ability to disable the Desktop app
 * A customizable launcher - includes dark theme!
 * Support for opting in to pre-release testing channels
+* Seeing what region your current server is located in

 ## Installing
 Download the [latest release of Bloxstrap](https://github.com/pizzaboxer/bloxstrap/releases/latest), and run it.
 Configure your preferences if needed, and install.
 That's about it!